Fidelity Freedom Index Series

 A thoughtful approach at a low cost makes this a strong choice for target-date investors.

 A trio of managers oversees this retirement offering.
-Andrew Dierdorf and Brett Sumsion have been at the helm together since 2014, while Finola McGuire Foley rounded out the team in June 2018.
-This group receives support from Fidelity’s well-resourced global asset-allocation team, which currently sits at almost 50 investment professionals.
-A recent change at the top, with former managing director of research Bill Irving named the group's CIO in May 2020, should support the continued strength of this team.
+Andrew Dierdorf and Brett Sumsion have helmed this series together since 2014, while Finola McGuire Foley rounded out the team in June 2018.
+This group receives support from Fidelity’s well-resourced global asset-allocation team, which currently sits at more than 60 investment professionals.
+The group’s CIO Bill Irving has also made positive changes to strengthen the team since his promotion in May 2020, including further alignment of compensation with investor outcomes.

-This series only taps passive index funds, which contributes to lower costs, but the approach can also limit the series’ ability to differentiate relative to similarly contoured but more nimbly constructed target-date offerings.
-For example, it restricts management's tool kit compared with more-active approaches that might incorporate tactical allocation or utilize underlying active strategies to enhance shorter-term returns.
+This series only taps passive index funds, which contributes to its lower costs.
+But the approach can also limit the series’ ability to differentiate from similarly contoured but more nimbly constructed target-date offerings.
+For example, management does not make tactical allocation or use active strategies to enhance shorter-term returns, unlike its siblings that use actively managed strategies.
 Despite these limitations, the series has delivered impressive results.
-Over the five-year period through 2020, each vintage’s investor share class outpaced its respective S&P Target Date Index benchmark on a risk-adjusted basis (as measured by Sharpe ratio).
+Over the five-year period through 2021, each vintage’s investor share class has outpaced its respective S&P Target Date Index benchmark on a risk-adjusted basis (as measured by Sharpe ratio).